blackdeathshellbey/SemanticWeb/README.md

 We have two APIs in our project, `Google Place API` for getting the reviews of the places, and `OpenCage geocoding API` for obtaining more information regarding the addresses.

-All the files and informations are stored in `\data` directory.
+All the files and information are stored in `\data` directory.

 # Data Extraction and RDF Conversion Process